Muslin

 mendica (Clerck, 1759) |

-only record despite trapping for well over 20 years, until a chance
+recording for well over 20 years.
+That remained the case, until a chance

-encounter with the female below, seen flying across a minor road at
+encounter with the female illustrated below, which was seen flying

 Sutton-on-Trent in 2022.
 It seems that this once common moth